chriscorwin/demuxe/README.md

 - Product templates must live in `/templates/{product-name}/`.
 	- The goal would be that if a demo requires that template, all someone would have to do is copy the entire contents of the product-specific sub-folder and paste it into `/public/` and they'd have a base-line browser-viewable demo of shell of that product ready to go to modify.
-- Product templates shall be an MVP shell and component pages of a product built out as simply, but thoroughly, as possible.
+- Product templates shall be an MVP shell and components of a product built out as simply, but thoroughly, as possible.
 - The more complete our library of product templates the better.
 - Once per quarter existing templates shall be audited with designers and updated.
 In this manner when we are asked to quickly complete a demo, we will have an even better jumping off point.

-# Component Gallaries
+## Components
+Components:
+- Are _single file_ modules containing all JS, CSS, and HTML required to display the component on the page.

+	If the component has a dependency which is not present within the component itself, that dependency shall be noted at the top of the component's file.

+- Live within the template for which they were created.
-Component gallaries should contain MVP examples of components used in past demos (eg: graphs on the DMP home page).
-These shall be lightly documented and reviewed to ensure high confidence in quality, readability, and re-usability (in essence, you shall be able to just open the file and know exactly what to copy/paste and how to use it within a few minutes).
+- Shall be lightly documented and reviewed to ensure high confidence in quality, readability, and re-usability.

+	The intent is that you ought to be able to copy a component out of any template into whatever demo you are building regardless of the template the component was originally built for.